shpml/fundamentals/11_chapter/intro.md

 }
 ```

 However, this is a *very* specific use case.
 What if you wanted to be able to find the average of ten numbers?
-Try to modify [the code in repl.it](http://repl.it/bJM) like so:
+Try to modify [the code in JS Bin](https://jsbin.com/wajevud/edit?js,console) like so:

 ```javascript
 var avgOfTen = function(a, b, c, d, e, f, g, h, i, j) {